dobson156/irc_client/README.md

 Prerequisites
 ------------
- + A modern C++11 compiler (tested with g++ version: 4.7.2 and clang 3.2)
+ + A modern C++11 compiler (tested with g++ version: 4.7.2, 4.82 and clang: 3.2)
- + A modern boost installation (tested with boost 1.50 and newer)
+ + A modern boost installation (tested with boost 1.50 and 1.54)
  + ncurses libs
- + python2.7 libs (should also work with other python versions ify ou change the
+ + python2.7 libs (should also work with other python versions ify ou change the Makefile

 You may need ot alter the $(LIB) and $(INC) in the `Makefile` at the root directory if your libraries are not in the normal places.